C

 The Coherence Tax

-This is why Correction Asymmetry hits so hard - external corrections hurt because they reintroduce the incoherence your self-model spent energy removing.
+This is why Correction Asymmetry hits so hard - external corrections reintroduce the incoherence your self-model spent energy removing.
 The correction isn't adding noise.
 It's restoring signal your compression discarded.